particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Working with Particle Projects

 You can initialize a new project with the command, `Particle: Create New Project`.
-Doing so will open a new a Visual Studio Code _Workspace_, an abstract concept of a collection of files and folders.
-The Workspace will include a scaffold of what is needed to begin developing your Particle project, like Tasks, C++ IntelliSense, Commands, files and folders.
+Doing so will open a new a Visual Studio Code folder preconfigured with everything needed to begin developing your Particle project, like Tasks, C++ IntelliSense, Commands, files and folders.
 Note that these are designed to only work when editing Particle projects as to not muddy up the rest of your editing experience.

 A project contains a number of files.
 Here's what's in a small sample project: